timsbiomed/jpaserver-scripts/README.md

     - mvn clean package spring-boot:repackage -Pboot && java -jar target/ROOT.war
     - It's crazy because just the "mvn package" command builds both ROOT.war and ROOT.war.original, making it look like some kind of repackaging is ogoing on.
 There may be, but it's not sufficient.
 - database errors may have to do with the local postrgres server not being up, or the environment variables not being set right
+- server port can be tricky.
+  - it defaults to 8080, and is set by the server port field, but should not conflict (AFAICT) with the port in the tester paragraph.
+  - Of course it should also not conflict with other servers, hapi (often 8080), jupyter (8888), or otherwise.
+- Postgres requires a dialect class and that class must be available in the build of the ROOT.war you use.

 ##TODO:
+- What is the Terminology block you see at the bottom of some application.yaml files? see the app.6.yaml file
 - fhir-owl is throwing an error about a hex-binary converter when it does Mondo
-- lucene search doesn't work with this set of scripts yet TODO
 - reconcile env.sh and profile.sh
 - I have not tested the systemd integration
+- snappy enough on azuer?
 - Where is the input for the 0140 OMOP stuff?
 I've read the code about tearing apart the file name as a source of metadata for the possibly multiple input files, but I have no idea where they are.
 The server has some.
 I have no idea the provenance.
-- snappy enough on azuer?
   - ./timsts/loaders/0140_put_omop_codesystems/CodeSystem-CPT4-2021.Release.json
   - ./timsts/loaders/0140_put_omop_codesystems/hold/ICD10WHO-unknown-version.json
   - ./timsts/loaders/0140_put_omop_codesystems/hold/OMOP.Gender-unknown-version.json